Property law in Ghana: Relationship between statutory and customary law

 Statutory law and customary law have a complex relationship in Ghana.
 While Ghana's constitution discusses the statutory aspects of property ownership, it also specifies that land disputes brought to court are decided under statutory laws even if the issue concerns customary property rules.
 This means that while customary law functions on its own, statutory laws must be adhered to within the customary framework.

 In practice, this relationship is tricky to maintain, especially in the land acquisition and registration process.
 When potential buyers want to purchase a piece of land, they must get in contact with the owner of the land.
 However, if there are disputes concerning the customary laws that dictate the line of inheritance and identifies the legitimate owner of that piece of land, the true owner cannot be identified.
 Therefore, the potential buyer is unable to identify the actual owner to purchase the land from and is unable to register the land with the Lands Commission in order to acquire a land-title certification.

 In many parts of Ghana, there is an uneven balance between the enforcement of customary and statutory laws.
 State leaders often pick and choose where they want to enforce land policies, directing more federal power in specific enclaves like Accra and Kumasi.
 This leaves chiefs mostly responsible for the local implementation of land laws.
 Leaders step back from most of their regulatory responsibility in most of the country, permitting chiefs to have more power in exchange for cooperation with the government.
 This allows chiefs to administer land through customary law without strict regard to statutory law.

 Statutory and customary law also clash with each other when considering another aspect of ownership.
-The Administration of Lands Act of 1962 discusses the management of customary lands and grants the president the ability to declare him/herself a trustee of a piece of customary land if it is in his/her interest to do so.
+The Administration of Lands Act, 1962 (Act 123) discusses the management of customary lands and grants the president the ability to declare him/herself a trustee of a piece of customary land if it is in his/her interest to do so.
 This gives the president a legal title to customary land while the actual beneficial interest is held by the customary community.
 However, in practice, the legal title and beneficial interest is held by the president, which grants management functions to the Lands Commission.
 Such a dynamic makes it difficult to determine who has true use and development power over customary land.